KNIME logo

 Range

-The range is the difference between the maximum and minimum values in a dataset.
-It provides a measure of the spread or dispersion of the data.
+Range is a measure of dispersion calculated as the difference between the maximum and minimum values in a dataset.

 Recall